jayeshtijare/jayeshtijare/README.md

 ### I'm a Developer!!

-- I’m currently working as a Salesforcce Developer
+- I’m currently working as a Salesforce Developer
 - Goals: To be an expert in Machine Learning environment